RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #4

+I also finished my first session of standing, but now I need to go handle something so I'll have to start the second after I quickly handle this.

 ## #3

 After eating my apple I had my vitamin c/d.
 Which is gross every morning.
 The